 NTP Server Information

 The Network Time Protocol (NTP) is a mechanism for synchronising the time on computers.
 When the full NTP implementation is used, it is capable of maintaining the same time on two computers with an accuracy of around 1-30 ms despite the varying delays in internet propagation.
-Further information about NTP can be obtained from the main ntp web site at www.ntp.org.
+Further information about NTP can be obtained from the main NTP website at http://www.ntp.org/.

-The MSL NTP servers are dedicated servers running FreeBSD with the time controlled using a 1 pulse per second from the HP5071A caesium atomic clock which is part of the New Zealand time standard.
-The time in the servers is typically stable with respect to the time in the caesium clock around 1 microsecond but the variability in the network delays limit the accuracy in remote clocks.
+The MSL NTP server is synchronised using a 1 pulse per second signal to the New Zealand time standard.
+The server time is typically stable with respect to the time in the caesium clocks to around 1 microsecond, but the variability in the network delays limits the accuracy in remote clocks.

 Any emails about the service should be directed to msl@CallaghanInnovation.govt.nz.

-The servers are currently available to all users but serious users i.e. those for whom the time is important are asked to register their use of the server with MSL by sending the IP address of their server (a static address is required) and a contact email address to firstname.lastname@example.org .
-The reason for this requirement is that some servers overseas have been flooded with requests from devices such as routers and we may need to restrict access to the server at some time in the future.
+The servers are currently available to all users but serious users i.e. those for whom the time is important are asked to register their use of the server with MSL by sending the IP address of their server (a static address is required) and a contact email address to msl@CallaghanInnovation.govt.nz.
 Please limit your access to at most three servers and make any additional servers connect to what will be your three stratum 2 clocks.

 This is not intended to be a complete description about configuring NTP.
-You should consult the official documentation at www.ntp.org or the "NTP FAQ".
-This section simply includes a few tips which may be of use.
-To make your server get its time from the MSL server, enter into the ntp.conf file the line
+You should consult the documentation at http://www.ntp.org/ or the "NTP FAQ".
+To get time from MSL, use the following url: msltime.irl.cri.nz